-2. Progress of Works.-(i) General.
-The National Capital Development Commission Act 1957-1960 established a statutory corporation to undertake the functions of planning. development, and construction of the City of Canberra as the National Capital of the Co.nmonwealth.
-The Commission was appointed on 1st March, 1958, and commenced construction operations on 1st July, 1958.
-It carries out its construction by means of agency arrangements with the Department of Works and a number of private consultants.
+2. Progress of Works.-(i) National Capital Development Commission. (a) General.
+The National Capital Development Commission Act 1957-1960 provides for a Commission to undertake and carry out the planning, development and construction of the City of Canberra as the National Capital of the Commonwealth.
+The year 1960-61 was the third year of the Commission's operations.
+Construction work was carried out by means of agency arrangements with the Department of Works and private consultants.